Tysonpower/HCPBridgeMqtt_tynet/README.md

 Would you like to use our ESPHome-based firmware, which offers a few advantages?
 See our guide: [Getting started with ESPHome](docs/getting_started_esphome.md)

+You can find prebuild firmware for our boards in the Firmware folder as non-ESPHome as well as ESPHome version.

 ## ... or ...

 # Build it yourself! 🔨